lordvaider/lordvaider.github.io/_posts/2020-05-17-Deliveroo Analysis.md

 Not much too say about these items; Just extremely tasty, high quality dimsums that always left me happy and satisfied.
 How I wish they'd open up a few [dark kitchens](https://www.bbc.co.uk/news/business-47978759)!

-The only thing that irritates me about this table is that I paid £9.30 for tow bottles of Asahi, when I could've bought 4 bottles from Tesco for £5.50.
+The only thing that irritates me about this table is that I paid £9.30 for two bottles of Asahi, when I could've bought 4 bottles from Tesco for £5.50.
 Paying for drink markups is understandable when you're dining at the restaurant, but it's foolish when you get food delivered at home!

 ## Rusty Bike